 Is pregnancy massage safe?

 Despite the lack of scientific evidence, certain myths surround pregnancy massage.
 For example, many practitioners will avoid specific pressure points to avoid triggering contractions.
-However, there’s no scientific data about any magic button that can induce labor if pushed during pregnancy massage.
+However, there’s no scientific data about any magic button that can induce labour if pushed during pregnancy massage.

 Indeed, there’s no link between prenatal massage and miscarriage.
 Most practitioners avoid entertaining clients in the first half of their pregnancy.
-Since most miscarriages happen during the first trimester, they do so to avoid any liability issues should a miscarriage happen.
+Since most miscarriages happen during the first trimester, they do so to avoid any liability issues should a miscarriage occur.
 However, it’s always wise to consult your doctor before having a first-trimester massage.

 Precautions

 First and foremost, you should avoid having your tummy rubbed during pregnancy massage as it causes unnecessary strain on the uterus and can make you uncomfortable.
-However, no data or reported cases support the notion that massaging a pregnant woman’s belly induces labor.
+However, no data or reported cases support the notion that massaging a pregnant woman’s belly induces labour.

 You should also avoid deep tissue work on your legs during pregnancy massage.
 This is because pregnant women are prone to developing blood clots–especially in the lower legs–which may dislodge due to deep tissue work.
 This is why most pregnancy massage practitioners use light, slow strokes on the legs to avoid any complications arising from dislodged blood clots.
-As for other body parts, you can have as much pressure applied as you’d like.
+As for other body parts, you can apply as much pressure as you’d like.

 It’s also wise to consult your doctor before receiving a prenatal massage, particularly if you have a health issue.
 Diabetes, fever, hypertension, abdominal pain, and bleeding involve many complications that can make pregnancy massage risky.